Sienci-Labs/Resources/superlongboard/slb-upgrading.md

 ![](/_images/_superlongboard/_upgrade/slb_up_p33.jpg){.aligncenter .size-medium}
 1. **Signal to the board** - Navigate to your Machine Information icon on the main Carve tab to see if your board is receiving the signal from the limit switch, when the pins change from OFF to ON.
 Also double check that the correct axis is turning on.
    ![](/_images/_superlongboard/_upgrade/slb_up_p34_PinGIF-newu.gif "Note: If you don’t see an axis turning ON/OFF, double check the connections on the board.
 We don’t use Y2 for example."){.aligncenter .size-full}
 1. **Turn Homing on** - Navigate to the Config tab ➜ Homing/Limits section.
-Here you will see 8 toggles under the heading “Homing cycle”.
+Here you will see 8 toggles under the heading "Homing cycle".
 There are many options for homing on the SLB, but just start by matching the toggles in the picture below (on, off - on, on - off, off - on, off).
 This will make the SLB home the same way that you’re already used to.
-Make sure to click “Apply New Settings”.
+Make sure to click "Apply New Settings".

    If you ever find you can’t unlock homing, homing isn’t setting the machine coordinates to zero, or other unusual behaviours, come back here to double-check this list since you might not have all the right settings turned on.
 If you’re still curious about the other options, check out the <a href="https://resources.sienci.com/view/slb-manual/#homing-amp-limit-switches">Homing &amp; Limits Setup</a> section.
    ![](/_images/_superlongboard/_upgrade/slb_up_p35_HomingCycle-newu.jpg){.aligncenter .size-medium}